 WATCH HEARING HERE

-WASHINGTON – Rep. Trent Kelly (R-Miss.) – House Armed Services Subcommittee on Intelligence and Special Operations ranking member – delivered the following opening statement at a subcommittee hearing on “SOF Culture and Climate: The Future of the Force.”
+WASHINGTON – Rep. Rob Wittman (R-Va.) – House Armed Services Subcommittee on Seapower and Projection Forces ranking member – delivered the following opening statement at a subcommittee hearing on “Unmanned Systems of the Department of the Navy.”

 Remarks as prepared for delivery:

 The Navy and Marine Corps team have a vision of the future and the unmanned campaign plan is a roadmap, of sorts, to get there.
 I don’t think there is anyone in congress who doesn’t see the obvious benefits of this unmanned, autonomous capability.
 But, I fear the zeal to deliver the future may lead to waste today.

 In my estimation, there are several practical acquisition areas that need to be incorporated into all of these autonomous developments.